 Factories and manufacturing plants are often pervaded with contaminated air, constant inhalation of which may trigger chronic respiratory issues among workers.
-To avoid this situation, researchers have come up with a revolutionary safety gear – powered air purifying respirator – which filters out dust and pathogens to provide workers with clean, fresh air.
+To avoid this situation, researchers have come up with revolutionary safety gear – powered air-purifying respirator – which filters out dust and pathogens to provide workers with clean, fresh air.

 How does it work?

 Powered Air Purifying Respirator (PAPR) has a very simple construction, consisting of headgear, a battery-driven fan, air tube, and filters.
 The battery-driven fan pushes air into the tube, which reaches the headgear after passing through purifying filters.
 As a result, the user gets a fresh supply of air amidst the contaminated environment.
 The most appropriate filter can be chosen according to the contaminants that need to be removed.
 Some filters are designed to remove dust particles and then there are filters that can even remove pathogens and particles smaller than 5 microns.

 The equipment can be carried around freely without obstructing hand or body movement.
 The fan and the battery are mounted unobtrusively and secured by a belt around the waist, so you do not have to be always mindful of your equipment while you are engaged in some other task.